 Introduction

-The Planning Geomagnetic Disturbance Task Force (PGDTF) is a task force that reports to The Reliability and Operations Subcommittee.
-The purpose of the PGDTF is to formalize the requirements and criteria for performing GMD Vulnerability Assessments.

 The GIC System Model Procedure Manual provides guidance on how the geomagnetically induced current (GIC) models will be developed and maintained.
 The GIC System Model is a direct current resistance model of the transmission system used to calculate geomagnetically induced currents and reactive power losses.

-On a periodic basis, the Planning Geomagnetic Disturbance Task Force (PGDTF) will review this manual for needed updates.
-Any member of the PGDTF can submit proposed changes.
-The PGDTF will strive to develop consensus on the proposed changes.
+On a periodic basis, the Steady State Working Group (SSWG) will review this manual for needed updates.
+Any member of the SSWG can submit proposed changes.
+The SSWG will strive to develop consensus on the proposed changes.
 If consensus cannot be achieved, alternative proposed changes will be developed with an explanation of the alternatives and will be provided to the Reliability and Operations Subcommittee (ROS) for its consideration.
 A red-lined version and a final version will be provided to the ROS for its review and approval.

 In the event of any conflicts between this manual and the ERCOT Nodal Protocols, the Protocols shall control in all respects.